bytezn/omssearch/readme.md

 You are free to download these searches, use them and change them as you see fit.

-The ##Sky is the limit with OMS Analytics##.
+The Sky is the limit with OMS Analytics.
 Search Anything, Search Any Source, and Apply corrective action or proactive alerting to search results.

 ## How to Use these Searches